therealozp/therealozp/README.md

 i build stuff for fun. all of my projects are built in the spirit of ✨ fun ✨, and to learn more stuff to build more projects.

-**Form follows function.**
+**form follows function.**

 ## 🔧 tools i use

-I've been tinkering with:
+i've been tinkering with:

-- Programming Languages: Python, C and friends, JS and friends, Golang, and (begrudgingly learning) Rust.
+- Python, C and friends, JS and friends, Golang, and (begrudgingly learning) Rust.
-- Frameworks and Libraries: React, Next, Express, PyTorch (and friends)
+- React (and Svelte and Angular), Next, Express,
-- Version Control: I only have one lover and it's `git` (but I am willing to fumble with Atlassian and BitBucket)
+- PyTorch, TF, Keras

 ## 📫 connect with me!

-- Portfolio: [Here!](https://khangis.dev) (major overhaul done over the past couple months)
+- portfolio: [Here!](https://khangis.dev) (major overhaul done over the past couple months)
 - LinkedIn: [Khang Le](https://www.linkedin.com/in/anhkhang-le/)
-- Email: anhkhang.le0910@gmail.com
+- email: anhkhang.le0910@gmail.com

 <!--